jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 <img src="/assets/rnn/cap9.png" style="border:none;width:40%;">
 </div>

 >  word2vec is a method to map a word to a vector say with 256 values.
 The mapping maintains the semantic relationship among words.
-The embedding lookup table is also trainable.
+The embedding lookup table is trained with deep learning.

 When we create the training data, we convert words to the corresponding word index using a vocabulary dictionary.
 In runtime, we map the word index to a word vector.
 <div class="imgcap">